 Seriously, it will happen.
 I promise.

-Be patient.
 Mine comes together in a little over 5 minutes.
 Yours may take ten or even 15 and that is alright.
 Time is relative to the amount of heat you are using, the thickness of your pot, etc. You’re good so don’t be all “mine isn’t working like Christys is, I must have done something wrong.”
 You just gotta tell yourself, I got this.

 Look at that big old glop!
 See?
 I told ya!